-For the sale of items that are not part of a company's ordinary activities, the amendments require the company to disclose separately the sales proceeds and related production cost recognized in profit or loss and specify the line items in which such proceeds and costs are included in the statement of comprehensive income.
+For the sale of items that are not part of an entity's ordinary activities, the amendments require the company to disclose separately the sales proceeds and related production cost recognized in profit or loss and specify the line items in which such proceeds and costs are included in the statement of comprehensive income.
 This disclosure is not required if such proceeds and cost are presented separately in the statement of comprehensive income.

-The amendments are effective for annual reporting periods beginning on or after January 1, 2022, with early application permitted.
-The amendments apply retrospectively, but only to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented in the financial statements in which the company first applies the amendments.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2022.
+Earlier application is permitted.
+The amendments apply retrospectively, but only to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented in the financial statements in which an entity first applies the amendments.

-• Onerous Contracts - Cost of Fulfilling a Contract (Amendments to PAS 37, Provisions, Contingent Liabilities and Contingent Assets).
-The amendments clarify that the costs of fulfilling a contract comprise both the incremental costs (e.g., direct labor and materials); and an allocation of other direct costs (e.g., an allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract).
+Onerous Contracts - Cost of Fulfilling a Contract (Amendments to PAS 37, Provisions, Contingent Liabilities and Contingent Assets).
+The amendments clarify that the cost of fulfilling a contract when assessing whether a contract is onerous includes all costs that relate directly to a contract - i.e. it comprise both incremental costs and an allocation of other direct costs.